chaudhuree/products-filtering-client/README.md

 ### This project is built using React, Tailwind CSS.
 For Backend I used Node.js, Express.js, and MongoDB.
 You can find the backend code [here](https://github.com/chaudhuree/products-filtering-server)

+### This website also have authentication system using Firebase.
+You can sign up, login, and logout from the website.

 ## To run this project locally:

 ```bash